-The Japanese Pagoda has 5 stories and each represents an element the Buddhists believe all things were created from: Earth, Water, Fire, Wind and Sky.
+The 5-story pagoda represents an element some Buddhists believe all things were created from: Earth, Water, Fire, Wind and Sky.

 Notice the wall mosaics in Morocco, each one has at least one flawed or cracked tile on purpose, as they believe only Allah can create perfect things.

-The bridge crossing from France to the UK represents crossing the English Channel, Disney’s version of the Channel?
+The bridge crossing from France to the UK represents crossing the English Channel.
 Look for a bike and an easel around the channel as if an artist were painting and just stepped away for a minute.

-Speaking of the Kidcot Stations, your child (or I am sure you if you are so inclined) can make a free craft, they can color it and decorate it, and they can get a stamp in each country and a signature from the Cast Member (remember the Cast Members are from each country, so they are a wealth of information for inquisitive minds, young and old alike).
+Speaking of the Kidcot Stations, you can make a free craft, as well as color and decorate it.
+Get a stamp in each country and a signature from the Cast Member (remember the Cast Members are from each country, so they are a wealth of information for inquisitive minds, young and old alike).
 If you finish up all the countries you have a nice keepsake!

 Try out Agent P’s World Showcase Adventures.
 Download the Free Disney Parks Play App and experience World Showcase on a secret mission to thwart evil Dr. Doofenshmirtz.